bamseponny/1dv610-mjukvarukvalitet-L2/README.md

 ## Installation

-1. Copy the repository via [GitHub](https://github.com/bamseponny/1dv610-mjukvarukvalitet-L2), `https://github.com/bamseponny/1dv610-mjukvarukvalitet-L1.git`
+1. Copy the repository via [GitHub](https://github.com/bamseponny/1dv610-mjukvarukvalitet-L2), `https://github.com/bamseponny/1dv610-mjukvarukvalitet-L2.git`
 2. Open a terminal window in a folder where you want to clone the repositorium.
-3. Input the command `git clone https://github.com/bamseponny/1dv610-mjukvarukvalitet-L1.git` to clone the project.
+3. Input the command `git clone https://github.com/bamseponny/1dv610-mjukvarukvalitet-L2.git` to clone the project.
 4. Open an integrated development environment (IDE) of your choice.
 5. Run the commando `npm install` to install dependecies.
 6. Run the commando `npm run dev` to try out the application in a local host.
-7. To utilize the app to its fullest you should also install the My Favorite Things library.
-More information [here](https://github.com/bamseponny/1dv610-mjukvarukvalitet-L1).
+7. To utilize the app to its fullest you should also implement the My Favorite Things library.
+More information [here](https://github.com/bamseponny/1dv610-mjukvarukvalitet-L2).

 ***